-Very often, we get questions about how to go about Marketing and Personal Branding as a freelancer.
+Very often, we get questions about how to go about Digital Marketing and Personal Branding as a freelancer.
 Or what’s the importance of learning about Marketing.
 Other times, the questions concern how freelancers should approach the beginning of their careers.
 Even though we are experts in Marketing translation, we thought the right thing to do was ask a professional Marketer.
 And Sarah was the first person who came to mind!
-She’s an expert both in Marketing and in Translation.
+She’s an expert both in Digital Marketing and in Translation.
 Plus, she’s so fun to read and listen!
 We hope you enjoy this interview as much as we did.

 Hi, Sarah.
 For those of our readers who don’t know you, you are the Managing Director at Retro Digital.
-Retro is a Marketing company you set up a couple of years ago with your husband, Alan.
+Retro is a Digital Marketing company you set up a couple of years ago with your husband, Alan.
 And it has become terribly successful (with branches in several countries!).
 You also have degrees in Digital Marketing, PR, and Law.
 You have a background in translation, too, having worked as a military translator and, later, as a freelancer.
 How did that career switch happen and why?

 It all came along by chance, actually.
 I’ve always been crazy about languages, which is why I studied 6, on top of speaking English, Czech, and Slovak.
 I suck at maths, so had to do something I was good at to get good grades! :D.

 When I finished school at 17, I had the choice of doing languages at uni or joining the military to become a translator.
 Being a bit of an adrenaline junkie, I chose the military.
 When I was 19, I found out I was expecting my daughter, which put an end to my career in the military.
 That’s why, when I was on maternity leave, I set up my own language business and started a law degree so I could work and fit things around being a mummy.